 Spain is essentially a constant series of restaurant visits strung together by Gaudí, Picasso, the beach and a lot of house wine.
 There is much to do in the vibrant city of Barcelona, including visiting great museums, seeing the unique architecture, and partaking in the abundant nightlife.
 We did all that.
-We also spent a few additional days in Benicàssim, a small beach town on the coast — our big chance to see Blur at the annual music festival, FIB 2015.
+We also spent a few additional days in Benicàssim, a small beach town on the coast.

-From New York’s JFK airport, we snagged a direct flight to Barcelona and took the A2 bus from the terminal into the center of town.
-We arrived at our Airbnb in the narrow, winding streets of El Born and wasted no time acquiring our first serving of boquerones and tomato bread (two important staples of any trip to Barcelona) at this nearby café as we relaxed after our overnight flight.
+We snagged a direct flight from New York to Barcelona and took the A2 bus from the terminal into the center of town.
+We arrived at our Airbnb in the narrow, winding streets of El Born and wasted no time finding our first serving of boquerones and tomato bread (two important staples of any trip to Barcelona) at this nearby café.

 I’m not a nap person, but that changed in Spain.
 Naps are the afternoon activity of choice.
 They get you out of the hot sun and humidity and set up your body’s clock for a long, productive night of eating ham.
 If you’re already on EST time, you can pretty much stay that way… no need to adjust your schedule too drastically because everything in Barcelona happens late.
 The town, the food, the crowds — everything is most compelling at night.

 Feeling well-rested and ready for adventure once again, it was time for some tapas!
-The practice of having dinner around 10 or 11 p.m. deems it necessary to have a few drinks and snacks earlier in the evening while you socialize.
+The practice of having dinner around 10 or 11 p.m. deems it necessary to have a few drinks and snacks earlier in the evening.
 This delicious cultural tradition is high on my list of favorite things about Spain.

 Damn, was that fun.
 We started with jamón serrano, then a few plates of salmon with boiled potato, cheese and chorizo montaditos (which is something delicious served on top of equally delicious bread).
 Another round of Estrella beer and house white, another round of tapas.
 This time, some squid in oil and a plate of scallops.
 Not yet feeling satisfied to walk away from all these flavors, we ordered some pan con tomate (which translates literally to bread with tomato).
 This is a dish very representative of Catalan cuisine, and you will see it in just about every restaurant you go.
 After an experience like that, I never wanted to sit down for dinner again.